OtakuCoder2314/Global-Temp-Analysis/README.md

 ## Methodology
 1. **Data Collection**:
-   - Monthly global temperature anomaly data was collected from NOAA.
+   - Monthly global temperature anomaly data was collected from NASA.
 3. **Data Cleaning & Preprocessing**:
    - Converted the Year column from YYYY-MM to datetime format.
    - Extracted separate Year and Month fields.